-The challenge-based learning approach enables the creation of a co-learning environment, where the learner is the students, the teacher and the partners.
+The challenge-based learning approach enables the creation of a co-learning environment, where the learners are the students, the teachers and the partners.
 Building partnerships with industries, companies, the public sector and NGOs is the core of designing challenge-based learning.

 In planning phase the structure of the student project teams has to be considered so that it serves the purpose of the learning experience in the best possible way.
 Student teams can be formed in different ways:

 student teams are predetermined based on project needs and individual competencies